oni-biocare/migoloop-site/COLOR_SYSTEM.md

 ### Consistency
 - Maintain consistent color usage across all components
 - Use the established color hierarchy for visual hierarchy
-- Ensure colors support the "Micro Going" philosophy of progressive improvement
+- Ensure colors support the philosophy: “Turning every cycle into value, even the smallest ones.”

 ### Evolution
 - Colors can be adjusted for seasonal campaigns or special events